 About six months after Alex passed his breeder Bobbi Jo called to let me know she had a Westie litter that had just been born and there were three males if I was interested.
 When the pups were 5 weeks old MacTavish took a drive with my mom and I back to his "old home" in PA to meet them and there he picked out Hamish and Hamish picked out he and us.

 Saturday of Labor Day weekend that year we took the drive back to PA to pick up Hamish.
 Put him in a clear open topped carrier in the back seat with MacTavish at his side.
 Hamish started getting very fussy and MacTavish was beside himself.
 So my mom got in the back seat and took Hamish out and put on a towel in her lap.
 I figured it was because we were in very hilly country driving and my ears were popping so I am sure his were as well.
 MacTavish cuddled up next to his grandma and put his head on her lap and his nose against Hamish.
-With that his brother settled down and slept the rest of the 3 hour drive and a bond was formed between the two of them that has never been broken.
+With that his brother settled down and slept the rest of the 3 hour drive and a bond was formed between the two of them that was never broken.

 He became very vocal in his protection of Hamish.
 No growling or barking, but would get this high pitched, "no, no, no" kind of vocalization if someone he didn't know got to close to his baby brother.
 He had always loved to ride in the cart at the local pet store and taught Hamish the same thing.
 Was easier to put them in the car over trying to push the cart with two dogs in tow on their leashes.
 They would have people galore come up and ask it if was ok to pet them.
 He (and Alex and later Hamish) loved the attention and would give kisses to everyone he saw.